High-dimensional variable selection with heterogeneous signals: A precise asymptotic perspective: Introduction

-Recently there has been growing interest in the variable selection problem in the presence of \textit{weak} and \textit{rare} signals \citep{genovese2012comparison, ji2012ups}.
+Recently there has been growing interest in the variable selection problem in the presence of \textit{weak} and \textit{rare} signal regimes \citep{genovese2012comparison, ji2012ups} { where the active signals are highly sparse with very low magnitude of the order $O(\sqrt{(\log p)/n})$}, which is known to be the information-theoretic optimal rate necessary to achieve model consistency.
 This regime is ubiquitous in modern data analytics such as those in Genome-Wide Association Study (GWAS).
 There the genes that exhibit detectable association with the trait of interest can be extremely few with weak effects \citep{wellcome2007genome, marttinen2013genome}.
 Moreover, the number of subjects $n$ typically ranges in thousands, while the number of features $p$ can range from tens of thousands to hundreds of thousands.
 Such a high dimension further adds to the difficulty of identifying the weak signals.
 Weak and rare signals also arise in multi-user detection problems \citep{arias2011global} where one typically uses linear model of the form \eqref{eq: base_model}.
 There the $j$th column of $X$, denoted by $X_j$, is the channel impulse response for user $j$.
 The signal received from user $j$ is $\beta_j X_j$.
 Thus $\beta_j =0$ means that $j$th user is not sending any signal.
 It is a common practice to model the mixing matrix $X$ as random with i.i.d. entries.
 Under the presence of strong noise, one might be interested in knowing whether information is being transmitted or not.
 Typically, in some applications it is reasonable to assume that a very few numbers of users are sending signals.
 Also due to strong noise environment the signals become quite weak, making them harder to detect.
-Therefore, from an application point of view, understanding variable selection in \textit{weak} and \textit{rare} signal regimes is crucial.
-Despite its importance, the problem remains fairly underexplored.
-Typically most of the popular methods including LASSO \citep{tibshirani1996regression}, SCAD \citep{fan2001variable}, MC+ \citep{zhang2010nearly}, etc. have been extensively analyzed in terms of 0-1 loss when the signals are uniformly strong \citep{zhao2006model, guo2015model,zhang2010nearly} in the sense that
+Therefore, from an application point of view, understanding variable selection in \textit{weak} and \textit{rare} signal regimes is crucial. {Despite its importance, typically most} of the popular methods such as LASSO \citep{tibshirani1996regression}, SCAD \citep{fan2001variable}, adaptive LASSO \citep{huang2008adaptive} have been extensively analyzed in terms of 0-1 loss when the signals are uniformly strong \citep{zhao2006model, guo2015model, zhang2008sparsity, huang2008adaptive, zheng2014high} in the sense that

-However, very little is known about the variable selection problem in the presence of weak and rare signals.